 - This estimate is based on data from the Census Bureau's Quarterly Workforce Indicators (QWI).
-This data provides quarterly information on the numbers of workers, hires and separations at the state level for selected NAICS codes. - Two four-digit NAICS industries were chosen to represent the bill's delineation of the aviation and aerospace industry: Aerospace Product and Parts Manufacturing (3364) and Support Activities for Air Transportation (4881). - The average annual hires, net of separations, for these industries over the period 2016-2023 was used to estimate the annual number of new worker entrants into the aviation and aerospace industries. - Average compensation from the QWI data and the Department of Revenue's 2021 individual income tax sample were used to estimate the typical tax liability for these workers. - The estimate was grown for future years using the average employment growth of the two NAICS codes described above from the QWI data.
-The revenue impact for tax year 2026 was multiplied by two to model an additional cohort of workers qualifying for the tax credit. - The fiscal impact of this credit grows linearly over time until five years of cohorts are eligible for the tax credit.
-If a full five cohorts of employees were eligible for the credit in fiscal year 2026, the fiscal impact would be about \$3,700,000. - Tax year impacts were allocated to the following fiscal year.
+This data provides quarterly information on the numbers of workers, hires and separations at the state level for selected NAICS codes. - Two four-digit NAICS industries were chosen to represent the bill's delineation of the aviation and aerospace industry: Aerospace Product and Parts Manufacturing (3364) and Support Activities for Air Transportation (4881). - The average annual hires, net of separations, for these industries over the period 2016-2024 was used to estimate the annual number of new worker entrants into the aviation and aerospace industries. - Average compensation from the QWI data and the Department of Revenue's 2022 individual income tax sample were used to estimate the typical tax liability for these workers. - The estimate was grown for future years using the average employment growth of the two NAICS codes described above from the QWI data.
+The revenue impact for tax years 2027 and 2028 were multiplied by 2 and 3, respectively, to model additional cohorts of workers qualifying for the tax credit. - The fiscal impact of this credit grows linearly over time until five years of cohorts are eligible for the tax credit.
+If a full five cohorts of employees were eligible for the credit in fiscal year 2027, the fiscal impact would be about \$2,800,000. - Tax year impacts were allocated to the following fiscal year.